-A lack of hand hygiene compliance by healthcare staff continues to be a significant contributor to the spread of pathogens, resulting in HAIs.
+A lack of hand hygiene compliance by healthcare staff continues to contribute significantly to the spread of pathogens, resulting in HAIs.

-- Lack of availability of hand hygiene products at every point of care
+- Lack of available hand hygiene products at every point of care

 - Dry, chapped and irritated skin